The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Preventing asthma in adults and children 6 years of age or older.
 It may also be used in patients who require oral corticosteroid medicine.
 It is not used to relieve an asthma attack.
 It may also be used for other conditions as determined by your doctor.

-Budesonide powder is an inhaled corticosteroid.
+Budesonide Inhalation Powder is an inhaled corticosteroid.
 It works by decreasing the irritation and swelling of the breathing tubes (bronchioles) of the lung to control or prevent asthma symptoms.

-- you are allergic to any ingredient in budesonide powder
+- you are allergic to any ingredient in Budesonide Inhalation Powder

 - you are having an acute asthma attack